Ex-Arsenal midfielder Coquelin completes Villarreal switch | Goal.com

 👉 https://t.co/NZHJioXEYh pic.twitter.com/AevnOihQzN

-It is anticipated that Spain international Parejo, the current Bats skipper, will join his team-mate in making the short trip to El Madrigal.
+It is anticipated that Spain international Parejo, the current Valencia skipper, will join his team-mate in making the short trip to El Madrigal.

 Parejo had previously spoken of retiring at Valencia but was subsequently criticised by new Manchester City signing Ferran Torres, who completed a £21 million ($27m) move to Etihad Stadium earlier this month.